+- revenue recognition;

-- Revenue recognition - · Inventory valuation and provision for excess and obsolete inventory losses - · Impairment of goodwill, identifiable intangible assets and long-lived assets - Income taxes and tax valuation allowances
+- inventory valuation and provision for excess and obsolete inventory losses;

+- impairment of long-lived assets; and

+- income taxes and tax valuation allowances.

 In some cases, the accounting treatment of a particular transaction is specifically dictated by U.S. GAAP and does not require management's judgment in its application.
 There are also areas in which management's judgment in selecting among available alternatives would not produce a materially different result.
 Our senior management has reviewed these critical accounting policies and related disclosures with the Audit Committee of the Board of Directors.